CHAPTER ONE

 There was also a lad called Nikita from Odesa and Dmytro enjoyed telling him about the Strictly dancer called Nikita from Odesa.
 When they discovered Dmytro's Dad was in the Divisia, they were in awe, which needs a little explanation...

-The Divisia (The 14th Waffen Grenadier Division of the SS (1st Galician), commonly known as the SS Galicia Division was a WWII military unit formed in 1943 but in 1944 at the Battle of Brody it was significantly destroyed by the russians.
+The Divisia (The 14th Waffen Grenadier Division of the SS (1st Galician), commonly known as the SS Galicia Division was a WWII military unit formed in 1943 to protect Ukraine but in 1944 at the Battle of Brody it was significantly destroyed by the russians.

 After the war, most of the surviving members surrendered to British and US forces.
 The Deschenes Commission reviewed the case of former Galicia Division members and found no evidence of war crimes or criminal affiliation by the unit.